Skip to main content

 A.R.S. § 33-420.01(A)

 This statute closes that gap.
 Once the escrow agent sends the payoff request, the lender must freeze the line so no additional draws can be made for at least 45 days.
+Under this arrangement, the lender agrees to lend no additional money during the suspension.
 The buyer and the title company can rely on the payoff figure without worrying that it will change before closing.

 What "Suspend" Means in This Context